Primark clothing store blasted on social media for selling 'padded' bras to children

 Concerned parents are blasting discount fashion chain Primark for selling “padded” bras to children.

-The controversial bras are branded “My First Bra” and are assumed to be targeted toward girls age seven to 13.
+The controversial bras are branded “My First Bra” and are assumed to be targeted toward girls ages seven through 13.

 GIRLS AS YOUNG AS NINE REQUESTING LABIAPLASTY